mwcproject/mwc-wallet/doc/setup.md

 $ cargo build --release
 ```
 MWC-wallet needs to run against a node, you can connect to a local node and a remote node.
-For details about how to install a local node, please refer to the page:[Grin's Wiki](https://github.com/mimblewimble/docs/wiki/Wallet-User-Guide)
+For details about how to install a local node, please refer to the page:[Mwc's Wiki](https://github.com/mimblewimble/docs/wiki/Wallet-User-Guide)

 The following steps is to show how to run against a remote node.
 MWC-wallet needs be be initiated first.